AdmiralPotato/spatial_led_color_designer/README.md

 		- [ ] UV
 		- [ ] In-browser
 	- [ ] Static texture first
+		- [ ] Show manipulators
+		- [ ] Add a toggle to hide all the non-light elements in the 3d space
+		- [ ] Show projection vector
+		- [ ] Show transparent plane with the texture image on it parented to the manipulators
 	- [ ] Animated texture next
 		- [ ] Framerate control